VinceICPO/Flaine/README.md

 ![col_lescarroz](https://user-images.githubusercontent.com/29441651/161623074-744b0b12-7799-483b-8f3c-706f1ef55090.png)
 [>>Winter skiing map<<](https://grandmassif.2dmap.skitudeservices.com)

-In summer, the station has one of the highest 18-holes golf course in Europe (1850m) and offers kilometers of trails with an incredible wildlife.
-One of the best places to meet Ibexes and Alpine Chamois.
+In summer, the station has one of the highest 18-holes golf course in Europe (1850m), it is located at the Col de pierre carrée, route de Flaine.
+Flaine and Les Carroz offer kilometers of trails with an incredible wildlife.
+One of the best places to meet ibexes and Alpine chamois.